-Why Paso Robles: For any Wine lovers I have some exciting news to share.
-I recently had the pleasure of visiting Paso Robles and after spending four days wine tasting combined with dinners hosted by wineries and winemakers I can say Paso Robles is a Wine Country you need to get to know!
+Why Paso Robles: For any Wine lovers, I have some exciting news to share.
+I recently had the pleasure of visiting Paso Robles, and after spending four days wine tasting and eating lovely dinners hosted by wineries and winemakers, I can say Paso Robles is a Wine Country you need to get to know!

 Where is Paso Robles: Paso Robles is located about halfway between San Francisco and Los Angeles.
 It’s accessible easily by car or you can fly into San Luis Obispo County Regional Airport.